dubeejw/openwhisk/docs/actions.md

   44794bd6aab74415b4e42a308d880e5b         hello
   6bf1f670ee614a7eb5af3c9fde813043         hello
   ```
-7. If you just need access your last activation you can use the flag `--last` or `-l` to retrieve your last activation with get, logs and result.
+7. To quickly access the last activation use the flag `--last` or `-l` with get, logs and result to retrieve last activation.
 Run the following command to get your last activation result.

 ```
 wsk activation result --last